ShunyangLi/cs3900_project/backend/README.md

 # How to deploy the backend

-We require python3.6 or higher version.
-Please install python3 and pip3 before set up the backend.
+We require python3.6 or higher version and sqlite3.
+Please install python3, pip3 and sqlite3 before set up the backend.

 1. If you want to use the virtual environment (venv) you run those command: